-TULSA – When the 2019 MLF Bass Pro Tour kicks off Jan.
+TULSA, Okla. – When the 2019 Major League Fishing Bass Pro Tour kicks off Jan.
 29 in Kissimmee, Florida, the eyes of fishing fans around the world will be glued to their computers and smart phones, courtesy of the MLF NOW! live stream.

 What they’ll see will remind them of a live, network “gameday” broadcast, with 10 cameras covering the on-the-water competition and a team of experts and personalities highlighting the action from the MLF NOW! on-site broadcast set.

-MLF Vice President for Broadcast Production Randy White confirmed on Monday that MLF regulars Marty Stone, JT Kenney and Rob Newell will be joined by veteran college-football play-by-play announcer Chad McKee and social-media personality Natalie Dillon when the first MLF NOW! live stream goes live in Kissimmee.
+MLF Vice President for Broadcast Production Randy White confirmed on Monday that MLF regulars Marty Stone, JT Kenney and Rob Newell will be joined by veteran college-football play-by-play announcer Chad McKee and social media personality Natalie Dillon when the first MLF NOW!

 “I really like the dynamics of this group,” White said.
 “I think we have a great mix of personalities and knowledge.
 When we were building this team, we were looking for people who had different strengths, and everybody on this crew has their own attributes that will really enhance the whole experience for our livestream viewers.”